bhadreshln1014/attackmap-backend-task1/README.md

-# Cyberattack Map Backend – Internship Task 1
+# Cyberattack Data Map Backend – Internship Task 1

 This is a Django-based backend service designed to provide real-time cyberattack data for visualizations on a map or globe.
 It connects to MongoDB and exposes RESTful API endpoints for attack data, statistics, and Mapbox-compatible formats.